VIII4/Word-Guess-Game/psuedoCode.md

 7. Add Guess letter to list of letters already guessed

 8. Check if word was completed:
-   -if Yes, alert Win, increment win value and reset game -if No, repeat step 4
+   -if Yes, alert Win, increment win value.
+   -if No, repeat step 4

+9. reset game

 Varaibles
 Array of puzzle Words to be selected at random (Global)